 We didn’t have a dedicated content asset to support this initiative, or an effective way to segment prospects in our database without blindly guessing who would be most likely to like Star Wars or Star Trek.
 As a result, we didn’t utilize marketing automation to drive more traffic and move more leads down the funnel.
 This had an impact on our ability to deliver a relevant message across the funnel and drive the right traffic to the interactive page.

-It needed to drive the majority of our leads for the quarter.
+The campaign needed to drive the majority of our leads for the quarter.

 Every year, our team puts together a major, integrated initiative called the Kapost 50.
 The effort demanded is Herculean and includes research, interviews and collaboration across our internal teams.
 This is followed by the creation of 50 brand profiles, published on a custom-created microsite, requiring additional investments in time and web development.
 It’s a team-wide effort.